gilescope/cargo-service-message/README.md

 Hi Jetbrains, here are the things that would make Teamcity + Rust even more awesome:

    [ ] Use monospaced font in inspections.

    [ ] Interpret ansi escape codes in inspections as happens in the teamcity build log.

+## Help Wanted:

+   [ ] TeamCity playtesters required - try it on your teamcity instance and give us feedback!

+   [ ] Hackers required - help make the crate production ready and able to do the right thing in as many circumstances as possible.

 ## Licence: